suhas-sunder/typing-test-app/README.md

 # Free Typing Camp - A Full-Stack Typing Test Web Application

-This is a full-stack application that is [currently live](freetypingcamp.com) and hosted on Digital Ocean.
+This is a full-stack application that is [currently hosted live](freetypingcamp.com) on Digital Ocean.
   - It is a personal project I have been building for fun in my spare time, however, the project is not yet complete.
   - Some pages are unfinished, however, some features such as the typing test on the home page are fully functional.
   - It is built using React, TypeScript, Tailwind CSS, Node.js, Express, PostgreSQL and more.